 - Investing in new technology platforms to assist in linking risk evaluation with materiality and business and sustainability objectives;

-- Considering climate scenarios that include RCP (Representative Concentration Pathway) 8.5 and RCP 6.0 risks;
+- Considering climate scenarios for the medium and long term that include RCP (Representative Concentration Pathway ) 8.5 and RCP 6.0 risks;

-- Participation in global indices including GRESB and DJSI, and to identify and disclose our sustainability performance and targets to reduce emissions; and
+- Participation in global benchmarks including GRESB and DJSI to set and compare our performance, and to identify and disclose our sustainability performance and targets to reduce emissions;

 Building Refurbishment and Performance

 Cromwell has delivered a number of major refurbishments and new construction projects, partnering with leading construction contractors to deliver exemplary buildings.
 Further, Cromwell has an extensive track record in undertaking significant repurposing projects for existing buildings.